andyguestysj/prog02/_docs/topics/7-uml/7-uml-6.md

 </div>
 This will add a basic class box without any member variables or methods.

+### Classes With Member Variables and/or Class Methods
 Member variables and class methods can be added as shown below.
 <div class="row">
   <div class="col-md-6" markdown="1">